Grain Harvest Management Scheme

 - GPS coordinates of your receival sites.

-Once we have all of this information, we will publish your receival sites on the map and notify you to commence reporting.
+Once accepted to the scheme, Transport will arrange to publish your receival sites on the National Network Map and notify you to commence reporting.

-As a Participating Grain Receiver (PGR) you must report on all vehicle deliveries to the National Heavy Vehicle Regulator.
-The data reported will be used to:
+PGRs must report on all vehicle deliveries to the NHVR.
+The data reported is used to:

-- Assist in planning future improvements to the NSW GHMS
+- Assist in planning future improvements to the GHMS

 PGR reporting requirements